taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 * average temperature on the hottest day of the year has increased to 2.2 deg C above pre-industrial era temperatures
 * average temperature on the coldest night of the year has increased to 7.7 deg C above pre-industrial era temperatures

-Dr. Fischmann: **"These videos are from 15 years ago, when a significant meltdown of the Greenland Ice Sheet finally convinced the United States and China to place a meaningful tax on carbon dioxide emissions, and members of the Paris Agreement switched to [marine current power](https://en.wikipedia.org/wiki/Marine_current_power) for electricity generation."**

 *note: [biggest usage of coal right now is currently for fuel, only 20% is for electricity](https://www.theguardian.com/environment/2016/mar/10/dangerous-global-warming-will-happen-sooner-than-thought-study)- did the world switch to renewables in time?*

 ### Page 4

 The videos switch to another view of the same glacier, now noticeably reduced, but a slightly different coastline.
 The glacier doesn't seem to be melting anymore, and enormous, thick chunks of [drift ice](https://en.wikipedia.org/wiki/Drift_ice) clog up the sea like a traffic jam.

-Dr. Fischmann: **"This is a view of Greenland earlier this year, from sensor buoys in the Denmark Strait.
-Normally, the [West Ice](https://en.wikipedia.org/wiki/West_Ice) doesn't extend this far south, but the drastic melting 15 years ago triggered a long-term, slow melting of the ice sheet."**
+Dr. Fischmann: **"This is what it looks like today.
+All of the glacier melt is extending the [West Ice](https://en.wikipedia.org/wiki/West_Ice) further south than *ever* before..."**

 Now the meta data shows:
 * Gulf Stream has slowed by 65% since the late 1950s
 * [Atlantic Meridional Overturning Circulation](https://en.wikipedia.org/wiki/Atlantic_meridional_overturning_circulation) has been [declining at an average rate of 0.9 Sverdrup (a million cubic meters per second, the standard unit for ocean circulation) per year since 2004](http://science.sciencemag.org/content/348/6241/1255575).
   * useful image: http://science.sciencemag.org/content/sci/348/6241/1255575/F1.large.jpg?width=800&height=600&carousel=1

-Dr. Fischmann: **"The fresh water freezes more readily than the salty sea, resulting in more ice on the ocean's surface.
-We believe that this greater incidence of pack ice is blocking major currents that run through the Denmark Strait."**
+Dr. Fischmann: **"We believe this greater incidence of pack ice is *blocking* major currents that run through the Denmark Strait."**

-Gov official: **"Can't we just clear the ice, then?"**
+Gov official: **"So then, we need to clear the ice?"**

-Dr. Fischmann: **"It's not so simple.
-Our [original predictions](https://tethys.pnnl.gov) about the impact of sea turbines on the marine ecosystem seem to have been...optimistic.
-This slow down may not be reversible, and [if ocean currents stop entirely](https://en.wikipedia.org/wiki/Shutdown_of_thermohaline_circulation), the UK and northern Europe will *freeze*."**
+Dr. Fischmann: **"We need to stop the sea turbines *immediately*.
+Our [original predictions](https://tethys.pnnl.gov) about their impact on the marine ecosystem have turned out to be *rather optimistic*..."**

 *(cite [this article](https://www.wunderground.com/resources/climate/abruptclimate.asp) and [the wikipedia page on thermohaline circulation](https://en.wikipedia.org/wiki/Thermohaline_circulation))*